Braves vs. Dodgers Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- The Braves' Spencer Strider (4-1) will make his 10th start of the season.
+- Bryce Elder (3-0) will take the mound for the Braves, his 10th start of the season.

 |Opponent